hwipl/blog/drafts/file-server-with-samba-and-ansible/README.md

 //10.20.2.1/guest /mnt/site2-share-guest cifs guest,uid=1000 0 0
 ```

+Similar to the mount commands above, the share name, local mount point, type
+`cifs` and option `guest` are specified.
+Additionally, the mount option `uid`
-The mount option `uid` specifies the ID of the user that owns all files and
+specifies the ID of the user that owns all files and subdirectories of the
-subdirectories of the mounted share (here `1000`).
-Replace the user ID `1000`
+mounted share (here `1000`).
+Replace the user ID `1000` in this option with the
-in this option with the user ID of the local user on the client that should be
+user ID of the local user on the client that should be able to access the
+mounted share.
+The last two zero values disable file system dumping and
-able to access the mounted share.
+checking for the mounted share.

 ## Conclusion